Case Studies in Food Retailing and Distribution

 - Features real-world case studies that demonstrate what does and does not

-Marketing, Communication, R&D managers in the food sector.
-Academics in the in the food business, agribusiness and consumer science courses.
-Postgraduate and undergraduate students attending business schools, faculties of agriculture and degree courses in food science.
-Entrepreneurs and Managers of SMEs in the food sector
+The book will be of value to practitioners, academics, and students with interests in the food retailing and distribution industry: marketing, communication, R&D managers in the food sector; academics in the in the food business, agribusiness and consumer science courses; postgraduate and undergraduate students attending business schools, faculties of agriculture and degree courses in food science; entrepreneurs and managers of SMEs in the food sector.

 - No. of pages: